Ex-Mente/auxi.0/doc/user/source/material_concepts.rst

 Summary
 -------
-All the other capabilities of the :py:class:`auxi.modeling.process.materials.thermomaterial.MaterialPackage` class are not demonstrated here, since the purpose of this section is simply to introduce you to the material, material assay and material package concepts in :py:mod:`auxi.modeling.process.materials`.
+All the other capabilities of the :py:class:`auxi.modelling.process.materials.thermomaterial.MaterialPackage` class are not demonstrated here, since the purpose of this section is simply to introduce you to the material, material assay and material package concepts in :py:mod:`auxi.modelling.process.materials`.
 For full details on how to use the different Material and MaterialPackage classes and objects, refer to the following section:

 * :ref:`section_chemistry_material_calculations`
 * :ref:`section_psd_material_calculations`
 * :ref:`section_psd_slurry_material_calculations`
 * :ref:`section_thermochemistry_material_calculations`

-The final point to make is that the classes in :py:mod:`auxi.modeling.process.materials` can assist you in perming large numbers of metallurgical calculations with very few lines of code.
+The final point to make is that the classes in :py:mod:`auxi.modelling.process.materials` can assist you in perming large numbers of metallurgical calculations with very few lines of code.
 The purpose of this is to focus you on the process concepts rather than entagle you in the detail of tens or hundreds of stoichiometry and thermochemical calculations.
 This should keep your code clean and your mind clear, getting the job done well in a short space of time.